comradecobweb/neptune-cash-js/README.md

 The library provides following classes for error handling (no other errors can be thrown):

-1) [RequestError](src/errors/RequestError.ts) - extends `Error` - responsible for network errors, e.g. invalid port or no
+1) [RequestError](src/errors/RequestError.ts) - extends `Error` - responsible for network errors, e.g. invalid port or
+   no
    internet connection.
 2) [JSONRPCError](src/errors/JSONRPCError.ts) - extends `Error`, responsible for errors from RPC responses.
 Also parent class for two following:
     - [MethodNotFoundError](src/errors/MethodNotFoundError.ts) - thrown when your server doesn't support a given method.
     - [InvalidParamsError](src/errors/InvalidParamsError.ts) - thrown when params you provided to method are invalid.
+      Types
-Types of method arguments aren't perfect so this error can occur often.
+      of method arguments aren't perfect so this error can occur often.

 ## Configuring RPC server

+### Neptune Cash

 1) Download `neptune-core 0.5.0` from [here](https://github.com/Neptune-Crypto/neptune-core/releases/tag/v0.5.0).
 2) Sync your node with the network: